Follow these healthy eating tips to help you stay on track during the festivities

 consumption to one drink and men to two, ideally with the meal.

-your yuletide meal, round up your loved ones and friends for a group walk to
+your yuletide meal, round up your loved ones and friends for a group walk in a nearby park or woodland, or to

 view the Christmas lights and decorations before enjoying dessert.

 you are continuing to follow the South Beach Diet during the holidays, so that

 they can support your healthy eating choices and help you stick to your goals.

 This Site and third parties who place advertisements on this Site may collect and use information about your visits to this Site and other websites in order to provide advertisements about goods and services of interest to you.
 If you would like to obtain more information about these advertising practices and to make choices about online behavioral advertising, please click here.